 The Coming Technological Singularity ==================================================================== The Coming Technological Singularity: How to Survive in the Post-Human Era Vernor Vinge Department of Mathematical Sciences San Diego State University (c) 1993 by Vernor Vinge (Verbatim copying/translation and distribution of this entire article is permitted in any medium, provided this notice is preserved.)
 This article was for the VISION-21 Symposium sponsored by NASA Lewis Research Center and the Ohio Aerospace Institute, March 30-31, 1993.
 It is also retrievable from the NASA technical reports server as part of NASA CP-10129.
 A slightly changed version appeared in the Winter 1993 issue of _Whole Earth Review_.
 Abstract Within thirty years, we will have the technological means to create superhuman intelligence.
 Shortly after, the human era will be ended.

-The AI Revolution: Our Immortality or Extinction Note: This is Part 2 of a two-part series on AI.
-Part 1 is here.
-PDF: We made a fancy PDF of this post for printing and offline viewing.
-Buy it here.
 RoboEarth [Artificial Intelligence] Knowledge-Exchange between Robots The purpose of the RoboEarth project is to create a giant network through which robots and their programmers can easily share information about actions and the world.
 Similar to what the World Wide Web has done for humans, RoboEarth will enable robotic systems to benefit from the experience of other robots in a way that can be easily translated to their own case.
 Data stored in RoboEarth include software components, environment maps, task knowledge, and object recognition models.
 Our role in the RoboEarth consortium is to investigate knowledge representation and mechanisms for uploading, exchanging and applying action recipes.
 For more information and news, visit www.roboearth.org Partners: This project has received funding from the European Union Seventh Framework Programme FP7/2007-2013 under grant agreement number 248942 RoboEarth.